reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 equilibrium state of the system with the given initial and boundary equilibrium conditions stored in the object ``problem_ic`` and ``problem_bc``.
-For this calculation, Reaktoro uses an efficient **Gibbs energy minimization** computation to determine the species amounts that correspond to a state of minimum Gibbs energy in the system, while satisfying the prescribed amount conditions for temperature, pressure, and element amounts.
+For this calculation, Reaktoro uses an efficient **Gibbs energy minimization** computation to determine the species' amounts that correspond to a state of minimum Gibbs energy in the system, while satisfying the prescribed amount conditions for the temperature, pressure, and element amounts.
 The result is stored in the objects ``state_ic`` and ``state_bc`` of class ``ChemicalState``.